 The board chairperson, as seen above, presides over meetings and works in the sphere of the company’s general governance.
 Strategy, vision, and long-term planning are all within the chairman’s purview.

-The chief executive, on the other hand — and as suggested by their title, — deals with execution and implementation of a company’s operations on a daily basis.
+The chief executive, on the other hand — and as suggested by their title, — deals with the execution and implementation of a company’s operations daily.
 Even though the CEO is engaged in a company’s long-term plans, their proper sphere is direct management, rather than overall governance.

-These differences are illustrated in the table below.
+These differences between the chairman vs CEO are illustrated in the table below.

 How board portals can help the chairman of the board role